Disney's Animal Kingdom: Operation

 The park opened to the public on April 22, 1998.
 Several marketing events surrounded the day.
 ABC aired a two-hour prime time special about the making of Animal Kingdom, as part of its The Wonderful World of Disney anthology series.
 Eisner and Disney Vice Chairman Roy Disney hosted an opening day party for 14,000 corporate partners, travel agents, and media figures, which included celebrities such as Michael J. Fox, Drew Carey, Stevie Wonder, David Copperfield, and Jane Goodall.
 Broadcasts of Good Morning America, Today and Live with Regis and Kathie Lee aired live from the park on April 22.
-ABC also filmed an episode Sabrina the Teenage Witch at Animal Kingdom before the opening of the park; the episode, named "Disneyworld", aired two days after the park's opening.

 In 2011, Disney announced a major expansion to the park, Pandora - The World of Avatar, a joint venture with director James Cameron and his production company, Lightstorm Entertainment, with the intention of transforming Animal Kingdom into a full-day operation with added attraction capacity and nighttime experiences.
 Construction on the area began on January 10, 2014, and the area opened to the public on May 27, 2017.

 The park was closed from March 16 to July 11, 2020, due to the COVID-19 pandemic in Florida.

+Future

+In September 2023, it was announced at Destination D23 that DinoLand U.S.A. would be replaced with a new area inspired by the American tropics, and It's Tough to Be a Bug! would be succeeded by a Zootopia-themed film in the Tree of Life Theater.

+In August 2024, it was confirmed that It's Tough to Be a Bug! show would be replaced by the new show Zootopia: Better Zoogether in the Tree of Life Theater, opening in the winter of 2025, and DinoLand U.S.A. would be replaced by a new Tropical Americas land, set in the fictional town of Pueblo Esperanza, featuring Encanto and Indiana Jones-themed attractions with completion expected by 2027.

+In October 2024, the closing date of DinoLand, U.S.A. was pushed to 2025.
+The first phase of the closure of DinoLand, U.S.A. became effective on January 13, 2025, with the closure of the subsection Chester & Hester's Dino-Rama, including TriceraTop Spin, Fossil Fun Games, and Chester & Hester's Dinosaur Treasures.
+In February 2025, it was announced that It's Tough to Be a Bug! would close on March 16, 2025.

+In March 2025, it was announced that Zootopia: Better Zoogether! would open on November 7, 2025, and would be based on the 2016 movie Zootopia and its 2025 sequel, Zootopia 2, which will release in theaters a few weeks after the show on November 26, 2025.
+In June 2025, it was announced that the second phase of the closure of DinoLand, U.S.A. became effective on September 1, 2025, including The Boneyard.

+In September 2025, it was announced that the third and final phase of DinoLand, U.S.A. will be closed permanently, effective February 2, 2026, including the Dino Institute, and more.